-4.13 The Council is also proposing to prepare a design code in accordance with the National Design Code and as (potentially) required by the Levelling Up and Regeneration Bill.
+- 4.11 The Council is preparing a design code, with support of the Office of Place, in accordance with the National Design Code and required by the Levelling Up and Regeneration Bill.
 The design code will set out simple, concise, illustrated design requirements which provide specific detailed parameters for the entire district.
-It is anticipated that the design code would be adopted in 2025.
+It is anticipated that the design code will be adopted in 2025. - 4.12 Further information on the Design Code can be found on our website www.southkesteven.gov.uk/designcode